danixland/bash-notes/README.md

 ### ChangeLog

+ * v0.4 - GIT support.
+Some UX improvements
+     - Sync all your notes to a git remote.

  * v0.3 - backups management.
 Some UX improvements
-     * create and restore backups of all your notes and settings.
+     - create and restore backups of all your notes and settings.
-     * display notes using predefined PAGER variable or define your own program to use.
+     - display notes using predefined PAGER variable or define your own program to use.

  * v0.2 - debugging implemented
      - you can now generate a debug log in case something doesn't work